miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 Fast-forward to 3:30 AM Monday morning!
 Ah, the best laid plans of Mice and Men regarding the 3 Little Pigs.
-I got wrapped up in polishing framework internals&#151;the plumbing of all the houses, if you will.
+I got wrapped up in polishing framework internals—the plumbing of all the houses, if you will.
 The most clear example was the subject of the "bonus article" I threw in on ***auto-reload***.
 It's a wonderful feature that keeps you in flow state when you're working, because every time you do a file-save of your work, the server automatically